Log in

 How much does Durham University accommodation cost?

-The rent for university-provided residences is from £183.23 to £274.58 per week, and private Durham University accommodation fees usually vary from £200 to £300 per week. uhomes.com provides a wide range of accommodation options start from £140 per week with a lowest-price guarantee and various discounts.
+Durham University accommodation prices usually range from £200 to £300 per week for private housing options and £183.23 to £274.58 per week for on-campus university halls of residence. uhomes.com provides a wide range of Durham University accommodation options start from £140 per week with a lowest-price guarantee and various discounts.

 When should I start looking for Durham University accommodation?

-It is recommended to start looking for Durham University accommodation as early as October or Noverber for the following academic year.
+It is recommended to start looking for Durham University accommodation as early as October or November for the following academic year.
 In Durham, the student housing market operates on an exceptionally early cycle known locally as the "Housing Hunger Games."
 To secure the best rooms, you should ideally start your search in October or November when the booking for next academic year first opens.
-While university officials often reassure students that there are enough beds, the competition for prime locations (near the Science Site or the Bailey) is fierce.
+While university officials often reassure students that there are enough beds, the competition for prime locations near the Science Site or the Bailey is fierce.

 What are the different types of Durham University student accommodation?

-• University-provided halls range from £183.23 to £274.58 and are usually catered to with an additional charge of around £3,000 for the whole lease term.
-Rooms are mostly single and standard with shared bathrooms, and there are also a few shared rooms and studios.
+• Durham University-provided halls range from £183.23 to £274.58, and are usually catered with an additional charge of around £3,000 for the whole lease term.
+Rooms are mostly single and standard with shared bathroom, and there are also a few shared rooms and studios.

 • Durham University private accommodation covers purpose-built student accommodation (PBSA), apartments, flats, housing, and more, with a wide range of room types from studios, en-suites, non-en-suites to 1-5 bedroom apartments.